Skip to the content.

 Open a terminal and type the following commands (press Enter after each):

-conda create -n qlsc612 -y python=3.12 flake8 jupyterlab jupyter nilearn matplotlib seaborn bokeh statsmodels plotly wordcloud
+conda create -n qlsc612 -y python=3.12 flake8 jupyter nilearn scikit-learn pandas matplotlib seaborn bokeh statsmodels plotly wordcloud

 conda activate qlsc612